-14. Please indicate your preference for the following:

-- \Box Option 1 Two year transition of pet shops to adoption centres. - \Box Option 2 Five year transition of pet shops to adoption centres. - \boxtimes Other transition period please specify: Dogs should not be sold in pet shops - either rescue or otherwise.

-Please indicate reasons for your preference:
+14. Please indicate your preference for the following: Option 1 - Two year transition of pet shops to adoption centres.
+Option 2 - Five year transition of pet shops to adoption centres.
+Other transition period - please specify: Please indicate reasons for your preference: No reason other than sooner would be better.
 Questions - Pet Shop Owners and Operators